Tonk State: History

-The founder of the state was Nawab Muhammad Amir Khan (1769–1834), an adventurer and military leader of Pashtun descent.
-Amir Khan rose to be a military commander in the service of Yashwantrao Holkar of the Maratha Empire in 1798.
+The founder of the state was Nawab Muhammad Amir Khan (1769–1834), an adventurer and military leader of Pashtun descent from Salarzai Sub-Clan of Yusufzai Tribe of District Buner.
+He rose to be a military commander in the service of Yashwantrao Holkar of the Maratha Empire in 1798.
 In 1806, Khan received the state of Tonk from Yashwantrao Holkar.
 In 1817, after the Third Anglo-Maratha War, Amir Khan submitted to the British British East India Company.
 As a result, he kept his territory of Tonk and received the title of Nawab.
 While retaining internal autonomy and remaining outside British India, the state came under the supervision of the Rajputana Agency and consisted of six isolated districts.
 Three of these were under the Rajputana Agency, namely, Tonk, Aligarh (formerly Rampura) and Nimbahera.
-The other three, Chhabra, Pirawa and Sironj were in the Central India Agency.
+The other three, Chhabra, Pirawa and Sironj, were in the Central India Agency.
 The Haraoti-Tonk Agency, with headquarters at Deoli, dealt with the states of Tonk and Bundi, as well as with the state of Shahpura.

 A former minister of Tonk state, Sahibzada Obeidullah Khan, was deputed on political duty to Peshawar during the Tirah campaign of 1897.

 In 1899–1900, the state suffered much distress due to drought.
-The princely state enjoyed an estimated revenue of £128,546 in 1883–84; however, no tribute was payable to the government of British India.
+The princely state enjoyed an estimated revenue of £128,546 in 1883–84; but no tribute was payable to the government of British India.
 Grain, cotton, opium and hides were the chief products and exports of the state.
 Two of the outlying tracts of the state were served by two different railways.

 Nawab Sir Muhammad Ibrahim Ali Khan GCIE (ruled 1867–1930) was one of few chiefs to attend both Lord Lytton's Durbar in 1877 and the Delhi Durbar of 1903 as ruler.

 In 1947, on the Partition of India whereby India and Pakistan gained independence, the Nawab of Tonk decided to join India.
 Subsequently, most of the area of the state of Tonk was integrated into Rajasthan state, while some of its eastern enclaves became part of Madhya Pradesh.

 The foundation of the principality of Tonk led to the creation of a large Rajasthani Pathan community.

 Rulers

-The rulers of the state, the Salarzai Nawabs of Tonk, belonged to a Pashtun Tarkani tribe.
+The rulers of the state were Salarzai subtribe of Yusufzai Pashtuns of Buner.
 They were entitled to a 17-gun salute by the British authorities.
-The last ruler before Indian independence, Nawab Muhammad Ismail Ali Khan, has no issue.
+The last ruler before Indian independence, Nawab Muhammad Ismail Ali Khan, had no issue.